 What is the procedure for dental implants?
 Are dental implants safe?

 The first step is consulting with a dentist to evaluate where in the mouth dental implants are being considered.
 As a part of the consultation, it will be determined by the dentist or surgeon whether existing teeth need to be removed and or additional bone added through a bone grafting procedure to accommodate the implant placement.
 If required, these procedures would take place first and the body allowed to heal for several months to ensure there is adequate, quality bone present at the site of the implant.

 Once this is determined, the dental implant is placed into the bone and a healing cap is placed over the implant so the healing phase can begin.
 This is followed by regular check-ups to ensure proper healing and not infection around the place of surgery.

 A person suffering from tooth loss will experience many challenges.
 The most obvious of these challenges are difficulties when chewing and speaking clearly.
 When tooth loss is left untreated it can result in very serious problems like tooth shifts, jawbone deterioration, facial structure loss and bite imbalances.
 These issues usually develop over time when there is no root system to maintain bone health and alignment.
 Dental implants provide an artificial root system to maintain order and keep the remaining teeth in line.

 They can not only help a patient overcome short-term challenges; they can also prevent long-term problems linked to tooth loss.
 They are the most effective method for treating tooth loss because dental implants serve as an artificial root system for supporting a prosthetic tooth and allow replacement teeth to feel more natural.

 Questions About Dental Implants?

-If you have any questions about dental implants contact us or schedule an appointment using our easy, online scheduling system.
+If you have any questions about dental implants contact us or request an appointment.
 We also provide a variety of preventative, restorative, and cosmetic dental services.
 What do you want to do next?